Eastlink Community TV

-EastLink TV is the brand for EastLink's community channels that serve Northern Ontario, New Brunswick, Newfoundland and Labrador, Nova Scotia and Prince Edward Island.
+Eastlink Community TV is the brand for Eastlink's community channels that serve Northern Ontario, New Brunswick, Newfoundland and Labrador, Nova Scotia and Prince Edward Island.
 As of 2009, the company's systems in Western Canada are served by the distinct PersonaTV division.

-The channels are best known for providing weekly broadcasts of the Quebec Major Junior Hockey League.
+The channels are known for providing weekly broadcasts of the Quebec Major Junior Hockey League.

 Production

-EastLink TV shows are produced by crews composed of both television professionals and community volunteers.
-Some programs, such as live sports events or EastLink Magazine, will generally have more volunteers on crew than EastLink TV employees.
+Eastlink Community TV shows are produced by crews composed of both television professionals and community volunteers.
+Some programs, such as live sports events or Eastlink Magazine, will generally have more volunteers on crew than Eastlink Community TV employees.

-Providing training and opportunities for volunteers is both a duty under the terms of EastLink's cable license, and an opportunity to produce a wider range of programming than would be possible otherwise.
+Providing training and opportunities for volunteers is both a duty under the terms of Eastlink's cable license, and an opportunity to produce a wider range of programming than would otherwise be possible.